 | Welcome to my website.
 I am a Faculty Tutor in Semantics in the Faculty of Linguistics, Philology & Phonetics, University of Oxford.
 I have recently completed a three-year postdoctoral research fellowship, funded by the Leverhulme Trust.

 Besides this website, I have a page on Academia, where you can find some additional talks and papers.
 If you are a member of Academia, you can also 'follow' me to keep up with my work.
 I also have a page on ResearchGate, though I do not currently update this.

-My current project is on syntactic variation in the conversational language of Sanskrit drama.
+I am currently writing a book on 'transitive' nouns and adjectives in Sanskrit and Prakrit.
 I completed my D.Phil. on the syntax and semantics of participles in Ṛgvedic Sanskrit in 2012, and my monograph on this topic is about to be published by Oxford University Press.
 I am also working more widely on syntax and semantics, largely within the framework of Lexical Functional Grammar.
 You can download my CV here.